Project

 end

-schema.(user_id: 'wrong') # => #<Datacaster::ErrorResult({:posts=>["must be integer"]})>
+schema.(user_id: 'wrong') # => #<Datacaster::ErrorResult({:posts=>["is not an integer"]})>

-# Instead of #<Datacaster::ErrorResult({:user_id=>["must be integer"]})>
+# Instead of #<Datacaster::ErrorResult({:user_id=>["is not an integer"]})>

-.cast_errors can be used in such case:
+.cast_errors can be used to remap errors back:

 schema =